eduardo4jesus/cuda-training-series/exercises/hw5/Answers.md

 c.
 I either messed up my calculation for *Attained Memory Bandwidth*, or the computed metric is regarding *Device to Device* bandwidth.

+> PS2: From the exercise walk-through we have that,
+>
+> The grid-stride loop is comon for both approachs, and it will occour that if the data is way bigger than what the grid can handle, the grid-stride will take most of the computation.
+Thus, making both kernels similar on their heaviest load and dominating the gain from the warp suffle approach.

 ## Instruction 2

 > Now edit the code to change *N* from ~8M to 163840 (=640*256)